daostack/vanille/README.md

 You can browse to the latest release at [http://daostack.azurewebsites.net](http://daostack.azurewebsites.net).
 This deployment of Alchemy assumes you are either running a Kovan chain locally (listening on localhost:8485), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.

-## Building The Code
+## Build and Run

-To build the code, follow these steps.
+The file package-scripts.js contains a number of scripts to help you build, run and debug the application.
+To build the code, follow these steps:

 1. Ensure that [NodeJS](http://nodejs.org/), v8.0.0 or greater, is installed.
 2. From the project folder, install the packages: